11. Handling Categorical Data

 plt.show()

-Figure 11.6 The most frequent causes for medication errors
+Figure 11.6 An example Pareto chart: the most frequent causes for medication errors.

-From Figure 11.6, we can read that 5 causes (less than 40%) correspond to ca. 85% of the medication errors.
-More precisely,
+Figure 11.6 shows that the first five causes (less than 40%) correspond to c.
+85% of the medication errors.
+More precisely, the cumulative probabilities are:

 Note that there is an explicit assumption here that a single error is only due to a single cause.
 Also, we presume that each medication error has a similar degree of severity.

-Policy makers and quality controllers often rely on such simplifications, therefore they most probably are going to be addressing only the top causes.
-If we have ever wondered why some processes (mal)function the way they do, there is a hint above.
-However, coming up with something more effective yet so simple at the same time requires much more effort.
+Policymakers and quality controllers often rely on similar simplifications.
+They most probably are going to be addressing only the top causes.
+If we ever wondered why some processes (mal)function the way they do, foregoing is a hint.
+Inventing something more effective yet so simple at the same time requires much more effort.

-Two-way contingency tables can be depicted by means of a heatmap, where each count affects the corresponding cell’s colour intensity, see Figure 11.7.
+Two-way contingency tables can be depicted by means of a heat map, where each count influences the corresponding cell’s colour intensity; see Figure 11.7.

 plt.show()

-Figure 11.7 Heatmap for the marathoners’ sex and age category
+Figure 11.7 A heat map for the marathoners’ sex and age category.

-As we have already said, the only operation on categorical data that we can rely on is counting (because we have an equivalence relation on the set of labels and nothing more).
-Therefore, as far as qualitative data aggregation is concerned, what we are with left is the mode, i.e., the most frequently occurring value.
+Therefore, as far as qualitative data aggregation is concerned, what we are left with is the mode, i.e., the most frequently occurring value.

 Important